jaka87/vetercek_WS/vetercek_wifi/README.md

-## Vetercek.com weather station WIFI
+# Vetercek.com weather station WIFI

+## Features of the WS
++ Send wind speed and gusts to the server
++ Send air temperature to the server
++ Remote adjustment of wind wane offset (depending on sever response)
-Wind is measured every 2 seconds, results are sent to server every 5min
++ Wind is measured in 2s intervals without pause, results are sent to server every 5min

 ## Required parts
 + Wemos D1 mini  **5€**